andymckay/django-lawnchair/readme.txt

 To install the example:

+- make sure you have lawnchair JS on your site (http://brianleroux.github.com/lawnchair/)

+- make sure you have jquery JS on your site (http://jquery.com)

-- add in lawnchair into your Python path (python setup.py install)
+- add in django-lawnchair into your Python path (python setup.py install)

 - add in example into your Django project